dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 Click ![Screenshot 2023-10-06 at 2 35 19 pm](./images/EXERCISE-img-6.png) will let you manage threads.
 You can create and manage multiple threads if you like

-Let's start using Copilot Chat in UI 🚙
+Let's start using Copilot Chat in GitHub 🚙

 ## Get Familiar with the Project
 Firstly as a new developer, I'd like to understand more about this project.

 It's great we have a few markdowns here.
 Add `WORKSHOP.md` as a reference
 1. Attach files or symbols -> search and select `WORKSHOP.md`
-2. This reference will be used in the chat moving forwards
+2. This reference will be used by Copilot Chat in GitHub moving forward

 ![copilot_chat_select_file](./images/EXERCISE-img-7.gif)

-Once done, asking Copilot Chat to explain the project.
+Once done, asking Copilot Chat in GitHub to explain the project.

 ```
 Summarise the WORKSHOP.md in bullet points?